AdobeDocs/cja-apis/src/pages/endpoints/asset-management/index.md

   "size": 10
 }
 ```

 The example Projects API response above shows that the asset IDs for the projects are `ExampleProjectId1` and `ExampleProjectId2`.
-These project IDs will be used to transfer the assets to`RecipientExample222.e` in the the **PUT user asset transfer** example below.
+These project IDs will be used to transfer the assets to`RecipientExample222.e` with the the **PUT user asset transfer**, as shown below:

 `PUT https://cja.adobe.io/data/componentmetadata/1.0/ares/users/assets/{RECIPIENT_USER_IMS_ID}/transfer`